 The benefits of pregnancy massage include relief from:

 Oedema (fluid retention causing swelling, often in your feet, lower legs or joints)

 Lack of sleep

-Every pregnancy is different and even if you only experience one of these symptoms, your quality of life can be affected at a time that’s so special.
-Below we’ve explored the benefits of pregnancy massage in more detail, so you can decide whether remedial massage is right for you.
+Every pregnancy is different and if you experience any of these symptoms, your quality of life can be affected at a time that should be so special.
+Below we’ve explored the benefits of pregnancy massage in more detail, so you can decide whether is right for you..

 Hormone and mood regulation

 We all hear about baby brain and the mood swings experienced during pregnancy, but until you actually experience being pregnant, you don’t fully understand the way hormones affect your mood.

 Many women seek out pregnancy massage for pain relief and – as a very welcome added bonus – they often experience improved sleep, improved mood and reduced stress as well.
 This is because the nervous system is stimulated in a relaxing way through regular massage.
 Studies have shown that as a result of this stimulation, your oxytocin (happy hormones) increase and stress hormones decrease.